ostis-apps/ostis-microclimate/README.md

 - Load `interface/arduino/serial.ino` to your microcontroller (see [HOWTO](https://www.arduino.cc/en/main/howto))
 - Then run `interface/hardware_client/run.py`.
 The client will scan all COM-ports, found microcontroller and automatically connect.
 Afrer receiving keynodes the microcontrollers starts to send parameters to OSTIS as following SC-construction.
 ![Example of SC-construction](docs/example.png)
-- To see results from console line run `interdace/hardware_client/get_microclimate_parameters.py`
+- To see results from console line run `interface/hardware_client/get_microclimate_parameters.py`

 ## Setting Up <a name = "setting_up"></a>
-The client have a settings file located in `/interface/hardware_client/settings.py`.
+The client have a settings file located `/interface/hardware_client/settings.py`.
 Let's look at each setting more closely.

 - URI -- URI to OSTIS WEB-socket. `ws://localhost:8090/ws_json` by default.
 - CONFIGFILE -- file to store COM-port connection parameters such as baudrate, timeout, COM-port adress.
 When the client is scanning COM-ports and founding microcontroller this file refreshes.